avaneev/lzav/README.md

-It is also worth noting that compression methods like LZAV and LZ4 usually have an advantage over dictionary- and entropy-based coding in that hash-table-based compression has a very small overhead while classic LZ77 decompression has none at all - this is especially relevant for smaller data.
+It is also worth noting that compression methods like LZAV and LZ4 usually have an advantage over dictionary- and entropy-based coding in that hash-table-based compression has a very small overhead while the classic LZ77 decompression has none at all - this is especially relevant for smaller data.

 For a more comprehensive in-memory compression algorithms benchmark you may